 As Melbourne Cup preview races go, they don’t get more honest than the Geelong Cup.
-The Group 3, 2400m, open handicap race on October 24th, at Geelong Racecourse is a country race with Group 1, metropolitan inspiration.
+The Group 3, 2400m, open handicap race on October 23rd, at Geelong Racecourse is a country race with Group 1, metropolitan inspiration.
 With the past two winners, Americain in 2010 and Dunaden in 2011, going on to win the Melbourne Cup, this country cup has the attention of punters, international trainers and racing royalty alike.
-The 2012 Geelong Cup comes with a $75,000 bonus, this year the total prize purse is $300,000.
+This year the total prize purse is $300,000.

 Facts about the Geelong Cup

 - The only multiple Geelong Cup winners are: Camerine (1986, 1987) and Roseview (1912, 1914).

 - The Geelong Cup is an official public holiday in the City of Geelong.